saucelabs/forwarder/docs/content/cli/forwarder_run.md

 The maximum amount of time an idle (keep-alive) connection will remain idle before closing itself.
 Zero means no limit.

+### `--http-max-conns-per-host` {#http-max-conns-per-host}

+* Environment variable: `FORWARDER_HTTP_MAX_CONS_PER_HOST`
+* Value Format: `<int>`
+* Default value: `0`

+MaxConnsPerHost optionally limits the total number of onnections per host, including connections in the dialing, active, and idle states.
+On limit violation, dials will block.

+If you are using NTLM web authorization protocol and you observe hard to explain 401 errors - set this value to 1.

+NTLM authorization breaks in forwarder because in NTLM challenge and token must be transmitter over same socket connection.
+If forwarder load-balances requests to a host over a pool - some requests with authorization token may end up on a different socket connection and server will respond with 401 error.

 ### `--http-response-header-timeout` {#http-response-header-timeout}

 * Environment variable: `FORWARDER_HTTP_RESPONSE_HEADER_TIMEOUT`